lebalz/smartphone-connector/README.md

 - `set_grid(grid, device_id: str = None, device_nr: int = None, broadcast: bool = False)` sends a `new_data` event with the given grid. the grid can be either a `1D` or `2D` array containing css colors.
 - `set_color(color: str, device_id: str = None, device_nr: int = None, broadcast: bool = False)` sets the color of the color panel
 - `disconnect()`
-- `join_room(deviceId: str)` joins the room of another device.
+- `join_room(device_id: str)` joins the room of another device.
 This means that all events from this other device will be streamed to this client too.
-- `leave_room(deviceId: str)` leaves the room of this device.
+- `leave_room(device_id: str)` leaves the room of this device.
 This means no events from this device are received.

 ## Example